One True Thing: Critical response

-One True Thing received mostly favorable reviews from critics, with Streep being the subject of acclaim for bringing warmth and a natural energy instead of appearing cold and technical.
-On Rotten Tomatoes the film has a rating of 88% based on reviews from 61 critics.
+One True Thing received mostly favorable reviews from critics, with Streep being the subject of acclaim for bringing warmth and natural energy instead of appearing cold and technical.
+On Rotten Tomatoes the film has a rating of 87% based on reviews from 61 critics.
+The site's consensus states: "Solid performances lift this drama to a higher level."
 The similar site Metacritic grades it 63 out of 100 based on reviews from 25 critics, indicating "generally favorable reviews".
-Audiences surveyed by CinemaScore gave the film a grade "A" on scale of A to F.
+Audiences surveyed by CinemaScore gave the film a grade "A" on a scale of A to F.

 Todd McCarthy of Variety called it "sensitively written, fluidly directed and expertly acted."
 Roger Ebert, reviewing the film for the Chicago Sun-Times, commended it for rising above the level of a soap through pure craftsmanship, and awarded the film three stars out of four.

 Mick LaSalle in the San Francisco Chronicle declared, "After One True Thing, critics who persist in the fiction that Streep is a cold and technical actress will need to get their heads examined.
 She is so instinctive and natural – so thoroughly in the moment and operating on flights of inspiration – that she's able to give us a woman who's at once wildly idiosyncratic and utterly believable."
 Los Angeles Times film critic Kenneth Turan noted, "[Streep's role] is one of the least self-consciously dramatic and surface showy of her career, but Streep adds a level of honesty and reality that makes [her performance] one of her most moving."
 Among the few negative reviews, Salon.com's Andrew O'Hehir complained that the movie "really has no plot", and found director Carl Franklin unable to properly connect with his cast.